-Haesun Park, Professor, Computer Science and Engineering
+Haesun Park, Former Professor, Computer Science and Engineering

 Determining operational strategies for freeway management requires efficient computational algorithms that can generate control solutions in real time.
 While there has been substantial progress in developing traffic flow models during past decades, there still exists the lack of efficient, on-line computational environment that can be easily accessed by practicing engineers.
 To be sure, most existing freeway ramp metering systems use automatic rate selection strategies, which select appropriate metering rates in real time without employing rigorous calculation.
 Further, simulation is still being used mostly as a tool for off-line analysis of traffic flow.
 Although some parallel processing algorithms have been developed by various researchers for real time simulation, most of them require either main-frame computer systems equipped with multiprocessors or a network of workstations, whose costs and accessibility make the employment of parallel processing practically unfeasible to traffic engineers.